DeltaProducts/OpenHardwareAPIs/README.md

 ## API Reference
 Following are initial list of APIs that will be provided by this python library.
-In the future these libraries may be expanded to other components.”
+In the future these libraries may be expanded to other components.

 ### System information
 sys_info = get_system_info()